A Book That Opened My Mind

 Inline Validation Made Easy

-One way of making web forms less painful is to use inline validation.
 This jQuery plugin makes it easy for designers and developers to add inline validation to web-based forms.

 Continue Reading

-Why Wireframes Love Comic Sans
+Why Wireframes Use Comic Sans

 facebook wireframe